makesites/appmedia/readme.md

 ```
 npm install appmedia
 ```
-Note that this module relies on imagemagick, which should be already installed.
+The image manipulation is done using ImageMagick, which should be already installed.
 For Mac OSX users that's as simple as:
 ```
 brew install imagemagick
 ```